-A pallbearer is someone who is selected by a close family member of the deceased to help carry the casket to the burial site.
+A pallbearer is someone who is selected by a close family member of the deceased to help carry the casket to the burial site at a funeral.
 There are typically six to eight pallbearers, depending on the size and weight of the casket.

 Honor of Being a Pallbearer